-NOTE: When you install SL1 version 11.1.0 or later, the installer checks if you are installing on a VM in a vSphere environment.
+NOTE: When you install SL1, the installer checks if you are installing on a VM in a vSphere environment.
 If true, the installer will automatically install VMware Tools.

 Installing VMware Tools Using Yum

 To install VMware tools using the yum utility: